Clooos/Bubble/README.md

 ### With HACS

+This method allows you to get updates directly in the HACS main page

 1. Download HACS following the instructions on [https://hacs.xyz/docs/setup/download](https://hacs.xyz/docs/setup/download/)
 2. Proceed to the initial configuration following the instructions on [https://hacs.xyz/docs/configuration/basic](https://hacs.xyz/docs/configuration/basic)
 3. On your sidebar go to `HACS` > `Integrations`